Top 10 Largest Crocodiles in the world

 He was trapped in a Bunawan creek in the province of Agusan del Sur in the Philippines on 13 September 2011.
 He was netted with the joint cooperation of the resident government unit, residents, and crocodile hunters of Palawan.
 The giant crocodile was captured over a period of three weeks; once it was found, it took around 100 people to carry him onto land.
 He became violent at several points during the capture and twice broke preventive ropes.
 He was expected to be at least 50 years old.

-The crocodile was named after Ernesto “Lolong” Goloran Cañete, one of the veteran crocodile hunters from the Palawan Crocodile and Wildlife Reservation Center, who lead the hunt.
+The crocodile was named after Ernesto “Lolong” Goloran Cañete, one of the veteran crocodile hunters from the Palawan Crocodile and Wildlife Reservation Center, who led the hunt.
 After weeks of trailing, the hunt for Lolong took its toll on Cañete’s health.
-He died by heart attack some days before the crocodile was captured.
+He died by a heart attack some days before the crocodile was captured.

 Lolong was reported dead in captivity just 18 months far along he was captured, at around 8 pm on 10 February 2013.
 His necropsy revealed that he died from congestive heart failure compounded by fungal pneumonia, lipidosis of the liver and kidney failure.